keithjjones/visualize_logs/README.md

 These projects are very similar to this one and are worth trying if you are unfamiliar with them.
 They were the inspiration behind this project.
 This project was meant to compliment these tools, not replace them.
-This is just a different way to get to the same goal, with the goal being to support numerous log types in one Python package in the future.
+This project is just a different way to get to the same goal, with the goal being to support numerous log types in one Python package in the future.